 A decent second choice: Green peppercorns

 Like both black and white peppercorns, green peppercorns come from the Piper nigrum plant; they are picked a long time before they mature.
 Green peppercorns are usually pickled, but it is possible to find them dried so that they can be ground and used like white peppercorns.
 The pickled version may also work in some of the dishes that require white peppercorns.
-While pickled or dried green peppercorns will stand out more than white peppercorns, they are not quite as visible as black peppercorns would be.
-You can use them as a white peppercorn substitute in dishes where black peppercorns would make for an unattractive presentation.

 Because green peppercorns have an even milder flavor than white peppercorns, you will need to use more of them when using them as a substitute.
 Start out with about 1 1/2 times the amount that your recipe specifies for white peppercorns.